 • any required government authorisation or assurance.

-• backup and recovery controls;
+• identity, role and privileged-access controls;

-• monitoring and incident response; and
+• logging, monitoring and incident-notification arrangements;

-Government and third-party integrations
+Government and third-party sources

 Some checks require information to be submitted to or verified against an authorised external source.